 Mali was the first country to conduct community-based MDA SCH/STH at the sub-district level commencing in 2020.

-Mali was selected by Task Force for Global Health to conduct a SCH oversampling survey in 2022, which will provide data for the country to re-assess treatment in 2022.
+Mali was selected by Task Force for Global Health to conduct a SCH oversampling survey in three districts in 2022.
+Mali was also approved to conduct its first SCH/STH impact assessment to evaluate multiple rounds of MDA since 2004.
+This survey will be conducted in 2023 and combined with the oversampling results will provide data for the country to re-assess treatment in 2023.

 (i.e. have passed stop MDA survey, TAS1 (First Transmission Assessment Survey))*